 In 2015, he performed with Southbank Sinfonia.
 While in London, Bill worked as a community outreach leader, teacher, and performer.
 He also worked side-by-side with the BBC Concert Orchestra, Academy of St. Martin in the Fields, and members of The Orchestra of The Royal Opera House.

 Violist Meredith Snow, a native of Long Island, New York, received her bachelor’s and master’s degrees from the Juilliard School of Music, where she was a student of Paul Doktor and Samuel Rhodes.
 A former member of the Colorado String Quartet, she has also participated in the Tanglewood, Aspen, and Marlboro Music Festivals.
 Meredith played three seasons with the San Francisco Opera Orchestra before joining the Los Angeles Philharmonic in 1986, often appearing with the Philharmonic Chamber Music Society and the Green Umbrella Series.
 She currently serves as Chairperson of the International Conference of Symphony and Opera Musicians (ICSOM), a players conference within the American Federation of Musicians (AFM).

-This webinar is made possible by a generous grant from The Andrew W. Mellon Foundation.
+This webinar is made possible by a generous grant from the Mellon Foundation.